FluidGroup/MondrianLayout/README.md

-# MondrianLayout - describing structured layout for AutoLayout
+# MondrianLayout - Structured layout for AutoLayout

 > 🤵🏻‍♂️💭
 > We guess we still don't cover the all of use-cases.